Q-shick/EDA-R/final_project/heart_disease_mortaltiy_and_farmers_market.md

 }
 ```

+States and counties are the variables on which merge will be based on.
+They should be thoroughly examined and processed through the single function.

 ``` r
 process_region <- function(df, state_list) {
   # state name for merging
   df$state <- state.name[match(trimws(df$state), state_list)]
   df$state <- tolower(df$state)
   df <- df[which(df$state != "alaska" & df$state != "hawaii"), ]

   # state abbreviation for text on axis
   df$state_abb <- state.abb[match(df$state, state.name)]
   df$state_abb <- factor(df$state_abb)